Ever30/sql-challenge/README.md

 6.- List each employee in the Sales department, including their employee number, last name, and first name.
 7.- List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
 8.- List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+# Required libraries or coding language.

+- pgAdmin4
+- SQL
+- Jupyter Lab
+- Visual Studio Code
+- QuickDBD

+# Results

+I created two ".sql" files, one is the table schemas and the other one cointein the 8 requirements described in the section of "Data Analysis".

 # Resources